wormhole-foundation/docs.wormhole.com/docs/reference/security.md

 > - By default, you only trust Wormhole's signing process and the Core Contracts of the chains you're on.
 > - You can expand your contract and chain dependencies as you see fit.

-Core assumptions aside, there are many other factors which impact the real-world security of decentralized platforms.
-Here is more information on additional measures which have been put in place to ensure the security of Wormhole.
+Core assumptions aside, there are many other factors that impact the real-world security of decentralized platforms.
+Here is more information on additional measures that have been put in place to ensure the security of Wormhole.

 ## Guardian Network